JiscRDSS/Canonical-data-model/Data-Model/Background/CMreadme.md

 **[PCDM](https://github.com/duraspace/pcdm/wiki)**

 The Portland Common Data Model was very important when making decisions about the level to which metadata could be attributed.
 This was a key discussion area in the Research Data Discovery Service project and the PCDM was critical in resolving issues about the file level to which metadata could sensibly be attributed.
-The three level model that the PCDM offers, ranging from bitstream and access metadata at file level up to descriptive metadata at a higher complexity level (such as file set and collection, which can both stand in for dataset) sits alongside the Project and dataset instances in the RDSS model.
+The three level model that the PCDM offers, ranging from bitstream and access metadata at file level up to descriptive metadata at a higher complexity level (such as file set and collection, which can both stand in for dataset) sits alongside the `Project` and `Dataset` instances in the RDSS model.

 PCDM makes much use of the [EBUcore](https://tech.ebu.ch/MetadataEbuCore) ontology, which has been included as the source for many file level [attributes](https://github.com/JiscRDSS/Metadata/blob/master/properties/File/file.md).